— Crafting Kenya, Founder / Lead —

 — Graphic Design Volunteer —

-Originally from Peru, Melissa has been with Crafting Kenya from the beginning, helping with Graphic Design.
-She is currently on the team that’s designing the Crafting Kenya e-book.
+Originally from Peru, Melissa was with Crafting Kenya from the beginning, helping with Graphic Design.

 — Operations Volunteer —

 When Wanja announced her plans to launch Crafting Kenya, Hilda immediately offered to help.
 Hilda went on to lead the planning in Kenya and to coordinate the Crafting Kenya trivia nights to raise additional funds for the project.
 After Crafting Kenya’s official launch, Hilda coordinated site visits, tickets and accommodation.
 Hilda also managed Crafting Kenya’s finances throughout the project.